3 win Nobel medicine award for hepatitis C virus discovery

 The World Health Organisation estimates there are over 70 million cases of hepatitis worldwide and 400,000 deaths each year.
 The disease is chronic and a major cause of liver inflammation and cancer.

-The prestigious Nobel award comes with a gold medal and prize money of 10 million Swedish kronor (over USD 1,118,000), courtesy of a bequest left 124 years ago by the prize's creator, Swedish inventor Alfred Nobel.
+The prestigious Nobel award comes with a gold medal and prize money of 10 million Swedish kronor (over $1,118,000), courtesy of a bequest left 124 years ago by the prize's creator, Swedish inventor Alfred Nobel.

-The Nobel Committee often recognizes basic science that has laid the foundations for practical applications in common use today.
+The Nobel Committee often recognises basic science that has laid the foundations for practical applications in common use today.

 The award is the first of six prizes being announced through October 12.